 - Goldman Sachs in obtaining dismissal of all claims in a class action in Delaware concerning the acquisition of Blount by a private equity consortium.

-- Ruckus Wireless Inc., and its directors in connection with litigation relating to the proposed acquisition of Ruckus by Brocade Communications Systems Inc. Prior to closing, litigation challenging the merger was filed in California Superior Court and in the United States District Court for the District of Delaware.
+- Ruckus Wireless Inc. and its directors in connection with litigation relating to the proposed acquisition of Ruckus by Brocade Communications Systems Inc. Prior to closing, litigation challenging the merger was filed in California Superior Court and in the United States District Court for the District of Delaware.
 The District of Delaware plaintiffs filed a motion for a preliminary injunction seeking to enjoin the closing of the tender offer, but withdrew their motion after S&C filed an opposition on behalf of Ruckus and its directors rather than file a reply brief.
 The District of Delaware litigation was later voluntarily dismissed.
 Following the closing of the tender offer, a separate action was filed in the United States District Court for the Northern District of California.
-S&C represents the individual defendants in that litigation.
+S&C represented the individual defendants in that litigation, which was dismissed with prejudice in June 2017.

 - Solera Holdings, Inc. in obtaining the dismissal with prejudice of a complaint filed by a putative class of former Solera shareholders, which alleged the defendants breached their fiduciary duties in connection with the approval of Vista Equity Partners’s $6.5 billion acquisition of Solera.